-Despite its importance, our ability to communicate is one of the first skills they lose once substance use disorders, and this becomes a factor.
-This person often feels isolated and ashamed, while our loved ones are left feeling confused and powerless to help.
+Despite its importance, our ability to communicate is one of the first skills they lose once addiction becomes a factor.
+As addicts, they often feel isolated and ashamed, while our loved ones are left feeling confused and powerless to help.
 Make no mistake, talking to one another can be extremely difficult.
-Therefore, we suggest a family therapist be involved in the family journey.
+This is why we suggest a family therapist be involved in the family journey.

-If we do not know how to effectively communicate with one another, our conversations can quickly turn to anger, avoidance, depression, or indifference, on both sides.
+If we don't know how to properly communicate with one another, our conversations can quickly turn to anger, avoidance, depression or indifference, on both sides.

-One side of the conversation is made up of friends and family members who do not understand the powerful grip of addiction.
-They feel betrayed; it is as if they do not recognize us anymore.
-On the other side of that conversation, you will find they - are chemically dependent.
+One side of the conversation is made up of friends and family members who don't understand the powerful grip of addiction.
+They feel betrayed; it's as if they don't recognize us anymore.
+On the other side of that conversation, you'll find they - are chemically dependent.
 They are also frustrated and confused, but for completely different reasons.

-It is hard for this person to verbalize their feelings.
+It's hard for addicts to verbalize their feelings.
 Drugs can smother their true emotions and, in many cases, what an act of avoidance provides is appealing.
-Instead of dealing with painful news or intense heartache, it is often easier to escape reality by turning to mind-altering substances.
+Instead of dealing with painful news or intense heartache, it's often easier to escape reality by turning to mind-altering substances.